Rock 'n' Roll Rebels: World Championship Wrestling (1989)

 In early 1989, new WCW Executive Vice President Jim Herd launched a creative initiative to compete with the more child friendly World Wrestling Federation.
-Perhaps inspired by the success that the formerly vicious Sheepherders had experienced in the WWF a few months earlier when they became the fun-loving Bushwhackers, Herd decided to create his own colorful team that would be geared towards children.
+Perhaps inspired by the success that the Sheepherders had experienced in the WWF a few months earlier when they became the fun-loving Bushwhackers, Herd decided to create his own colorful team that would be geared towards children.
 To that effort he brought The Rock 'n Roll Rebels to World Championship Wrestling.
 However Sartain and Evans would not be recognizable, but would be clad in orange morph suits and covered with tiny bells.

 Re-designated The Ding Dongs, Evans and Sartain made their debut on June 14, 1989 at the Clash of the Champions VII televised card which was held in Fort Bragg, NC.
 Although Herd was expecting a strong reaction for the duo, the fan response that night was not as planned as the crowd turned virulently against them.
-While each took turns ringing a giant bell at ringside while the other wrestled, the crowd booed and announcer Jim Ross was noticeably embarrassed.
+While each took turns ringing a giant bell at ringside while the other wrestled, the crowd booed and commentator Jim Ross was noticeably embarrassed.
 The Ding Dongs defeated the enhancement team of Cougar Jay and George South, leaving the ring scattered with small bells and Jim Ross relieved that the match was over.

 Taken aback by the harsh reaction, the team's push was immediately cancelled by Jim Herd and booker Ric Flair.
 The gimmick had only served to alienate the company's blue collar fanbase.
 They immediately began a losing streak in house show matches with The New Zealand Militia (Rip Morgan and Jack Victory).
 Per an article in the New York Times, the team was rejected by the company's older fanbase.
 By the end of August the end had come for the tandem, for on the August 26th episode of WCW Worldwide they were squashed in 47 seconds by The Skyscrapers.
 Following the match Evans and Sartain were unmasked, and Norman the Lunatic (who was at ringside) put on one of the discarded masks.
 Both wrestlers would continue on briefly under their own names but would depart the promotion that fall.

 Legacy

 Although their prime run in WCW was short-lived, the Rock n Roll Rebels achieved lasting fame as participating in one of the worst gimmicks in wrestling history.
 In 1989, the Pro Wrestling Observer awarded them the title of "Worst Gimmick".
 The Ding Dongs are now consistently ranked among the most worst gimmicks of all time.
 Bill Apter's 1wrestling.com, however, has defended The Ding Dongs pointing out the team's appeal to younger wrestling fans.
 In 2011, The Bleacher Report ranked The Ding Dongs as the most horrible gimmick of all time.
 A year later Bleacher Report again listed The Ding Dongs number one, this time with the stupidest name in wrestling history.
 In 2016, The Sportster rated them the second worst tag-team of all-time.

+Both men retired from wrestling in 1989.